Extending binary linear codes to self-orthogonal codes: Shortest SO embedding algorithm

 In what follows, we describe a {\it shortest SO embedding algorithm} to construct an embedding of a given binary $[n, k]$ code.
 Normally, we consider a best-known linear $[n, k]$ code from $BKLC$ database in Magma~\cite{Magma1994}, hoping to obtain an optimal or best-known self-orthogonal code with the same dimension.

+We remark that a discussion of various decoding algorithms for Reed-Muller codes can be found in \cite{abbe2021}.

 \begin{example}~ \begin{enumerate}[label = (\arabic*)] \item Let $G_{8,3}$ be the generator matrix of $\CC_{8,3}$ in Example \ref{ex8_3}.
-In Example \ref{ex_11}, we obtained the syndrome $\s = 1001000^T$ of the vector $\ell(G_{8,3})=0110000.$ In this case, $\ell(G_{8,3})$ itself is the coset leader $err_{\s}$ corresponding to the syndrome $\s$.
-Therefore, by adding two columns whose binary representations are 2 and 3, we obtain a matrix which generates a self-orthogonal $[10, 3, 4]$ code.
+In Example \ref{ex_11}, we obtained the syndrome $\s = 1001000^T$ of the vector $\ell(G_{8,3})=0110000.$ In this case, $\ell(G_{8,3})$ itself is a coset leader $err_{\s}$ corresponding to the syndrome $\s$.
+Therefore, by adding two columns that are binary representations of 2 and 3, we obtain a matrix which generates a self-orthogonal $[10, 3, 4]$ code.

 \item Let $\CC_{11,4}$ be the best-known linear $[11, 4,5]$ code from $BKLC$ database in Magma~\cite{Magma1994} with generator matrix

 Then $\ell(G_{11,4})=110101110110111$.